niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 - The **name of the program** you want to run, given by the ``-p / --program`` subcommand.
 This one must be the same as the one given in the :ref:`clusters configuration file <clusters_file>`, so that ``ABIN LAUNCHER`` knows what you are referring to.
 This is case-sensitive.
 - The **name of the cluster** you are running on, given by the ``-cl / --cluster_name`` subcommand.
 This one must also be the same as the one given in the :ref:`clusters configuration file <clusters_file>`, so that ``ABIN LAUNCHER`` knows what you are referring to.
 This is case-sensitive.
-- The **"output directory"** where each job subdirectory will be created, given by the ``-o / --out_dir`` subcommand..
+- The **"output directory"** where each job subdirectory will be created, given by the ``-o / --out_dir`` subcommand.
 Those subdirectories are the ones where the files will be created and from which the jobs will be submitted to the job scheduler.

 There are also a number of optional arguments that can be used to adapt to each specific situation.
 Their description in the :ref:`command line arguments <abin_arguments>` subsection should be self-explanatory.